 Poker Has Moved on From the Casinos to the Internet.
 Yet, the Game Remains the Same.

-Even though both Online & Offline Poker games are one and the same, there’s considerable debate in poker circles as to the advantages and disadvantages of playing online or live Poker as both have their own sets of rewards & challenges.
+Even though both Online & Live Poker games are one and the same, there’s considerable debate in poker circles as to the advantages and disadvantages of playing online or live Poker as both have their own sets of rewards & challenges.
 Let’s understand the basic similarities and differences between playing online & live Poker.

 - Every player is dealt two cards face down